RubenPonce/Sprint-Challenge-React-Wars/Answers.md

 1. What is React JS and what problems does it try and solve?

 - React is a javascript framework that was made by Facebook that tackles the issue of managing and updating states.
+It solves it by managing state on a case by case basis inside of a component

 1. What does it mean to _think_ in react?